The Overland: Post-war history

 Twinette cars Tawarri and Yankai were added in 1967, and these also followed the newer style of interior.
 Thus from the early 1970s onwards in the newer style there were two roomette cars, Allambi and Tantini, four twinette cars, Dorai, Tawarri, Weroni, and Yankai.
 In 1971, roomette cars Allambi and Tantini and twinette cars Dorai and Weroni were sold to the Victorian Railways for use on The Vinelander to Mildura, and replaced with new carriages.
 They were repainted dark blue and their names removed; these names were then applied to the same type of new cars built to replace them.
 The interiors of these new cars were of a more modern design than the older cars.
 The roomette cars had a zigzag corridor instead of a straight one, and the compartments had the shape of a trapezium.
 This enabled the use of the toilet and washbasin units while the bed was still down, not possible in the older roomettes.

+By the 1970s the train was referred to in the railfan community as The Overdue, reflecting its regular late arrivals due to operating on an almost entirely single-line corridor.
+As of 1972 only 31 mi of the total 483 mi route length was duplicated, and the train had to pass multiple other freight and passenger trains on each run.
+From 1963 to 1973 the arrival time at Spencer Street fluctuated between 8:35 am and 8:57 am; the Melbourne-bound schedule included ten minutes leeway between Ararat and Ballarat, and would be able to run Ballarat to Melbourne without losing time even if encountering significant track speed restrictions due to maintenance.

 In 1975, the Australian National Railways Commission, trading as Australian National, took over the South Australian Railways and became joint operator of the train with the Victorian Railways.
 In 1984, the Adelaide terminus was changed from Adelaide station to Keswick Terminal in Adelaide's Park Lands.
 A snapshot of the service in November 1990 included a motor car carrier; two sleeping cars; a club car; another two sleeping cars; a first-class sitting car; a second/buffet car; a second sitting car; and a luggage van, hauled by two N class locomotives.
 In holiday seasons the train was regularly built up to 16 carriages.

+From 5 May 1986 interstate mail ceased to be conveyed by The Overland, instead swapping to road haulage.

-From 1994, the train was operated solely by Australian National.
-In 1995, the entire Melbourne to Adelaide line was converted from broad gauge to standard gauge.
+From 1994, the train was operated solely by Australian National, and in 1995, the entire Melbourne to Adelaide line was converted from broad gauge to standard gauge.
 Bogies on the train underwent a corresponding conversion and Australian National began operating their CLP class locomotives on the service.
 A new route, 51 km longer, via Maroona and Geelong was introduced.